You can now download this article as an app and get an offline map so you can go and see these places yourself.

 Named after the most well-known and revered of Croatia’s artists, this gallery is the perfect place to wind down in.
 The artwork is actually very interesting and painted in a way which makes you, as the viewer, feel relaxed.

 Meštrović’s specialization was sculptured, to expect to see a lot of them on show here.
 In fact, there are 86 of them currently.
 There are also a few paintings, some drawings, and don’t forget the picturesque gardens!

-Croatian National Theatre in Split
+Croatian National Theater in Split

-The Croatian National Theatre is one of the city’s most beautiful buildings (depending on your preferences).
+The Croatian National Theater is one of the city’s most beautiful buildings (depending on your preferences).
 The yellow exterior may seem somewhat over the top to some, but for others, it’s the peak of Croatian architectural wonder.

 Moreover, having originally opened all the way back in 1893, it’s one of the oldest buildings still in use in the country.
 There are over 300 performances annually.
-If you happen to find yourself in the area and you like theatre, it can’t hurt to go and have a look and see if there is anything on that night.
+If you happen to find yourself in the area and you like theater, it can’t hurt to go and have a look and see if there is anything on that night.